A Distinguished Advisory Board Guides ACEDS

 A partner at BDO Consulting, she leads the Computer Forensics and E-Discovery practice.
 For 16 years, she has provided litigation and investigative services to a wide range of Fortune 500 clients and law firms.
 Her consulting and advisory services have been provided in matters ranging from class actions, internal investigations, and securities and financial statement fraud.
 Using tools of computer forensics, e-discovery, data mining and electronic extraction, she has led complex financial fraud cases.
 She testifies on behalf of businesses concerning e-discovery practices and often speaks and presents papers on e-discovery and computer forensics topics.

-A litigation partner at Debevoise & Plimpton LLP in New York, he focuses his practice on the defense of consumer and securities class actions and the electronic discovery challenges presented by complex litigation and investigative matters in these and other types of legal matters.
-Recommended by The Legal 500 US (2011) for Securities Litigation and Data Protection and Privacy and recognized as a Securities Litigation “Star” in the IFLR Benchmark Litigation Guide (2010), he is a frequent author on class action defense and e-discovery strategies for various legal publications, including Bloomberg Class Action Litigation Reporter.
-Among his recent litigation projects, he designed and implemented electronic discovery strategies for complex U.S.-based and international investigations, including the global internal investigation of Siemens AG, and conducted internal investigations for companies following the threat or imposition of e-discovery and other sanctions.
+Director of the New Jersey Division of Law, he leads the organization that serves as legal counsel for all New Jersey state departments and other offices, as well as their officers and employees, while also representing the state in all legal matters including contract negotiations and civil lawsuits.
+A former litigation partner at Debevoise & Plimpton in New York, he focused his practice on the defense of consumer and securities class actions and the electronic discovery challenges presented by complex litigation and investigative matters in these and other types of legal matters.
+Recommended by The Legal 500 US (2013) for Securities Litigation and Data Protection and Privacy and recognized as a Securities Litigation “Star” in the IFLR Benchmark Litigation Guide (2013), he was a frequent author on class action defense and e-discovery strategies for various legal publications, including Bloomberg Class Action Litigation Reporter.

 Principal of Lex Aperta in Seattle, which specializes in e-discovery legal advice and consulting, Helen Bergman Moure has been a commercial litigator in federal and state court for 17 years.
 Since 1999, she has devoted her practice to efficient, cost-effective e-discovery and document review services to clients ranging from entrepreneurs to Fortune 100 corporations.
 Previously, as a partner at K&L Gates in Seattle, she helped found the firm’s e-Discovery Analysis and Technology (e-DAT) Group and develop the Patterns document review software created by Attenex, now owned by FTI.
 She is very experienced in structuring and supervising projects involving all aspects of discovery, from custodian identification and retention to collection, processing, review, and post-production litigation support.
 She advises public and private organizations on litigation readiness and in designing and implementing document retention systems.
 She is a frequent speaker on e-discovery and actively participates in The Sedona Conference®.
 A member of the bars of Florida and Washington, she earned her JD from Boston University School of Law.